togwand/nixos/README.md

 1. Test and add more nix options to all modules

 ### home-manager
-Includes all my home-manager programs configurations
+Home-manager programs configurations

-### scripts
+### overlays
-Overlays using the writeScriptBin writer, one overlay per language
+Derivations built with a nix writer or similar builder, one overlay per derivation

 ## Scripts
 Executable and portable* code not written in nix